Skip to content

 • general learning disabilities

-• specific learning difficulties like dyspraxia or dyslexia
+• specific learning difficulties like dyslexia

 1. Social, Emotional and Mental Health: